 Even among Christians, strange spiritual exercises are becoming quite popular.
 Some authors encourage Christians to visualize Jesus and talk to him, thus receiving the "word of the Lord."
 Others speak of their near death experiences, or boast of their visions of and excursions to heaven.

 The only spiritual exercise that God himself has approved is to "Work out with the Word of God."
 He has clearly said that all other spiritual exercise programs that do not find their origin in his Word will lead into spiritual darkness and great deception.
-(Deuteronomy 18: 9-13) [Also See Section Mysticism In The Church]
+(Deuteronomy 18: 9-13)

 Therefore, contrary to the popular thinking of the day which scorns exclusiveness, it is necessary to clearly say that seeking life-changing spiritual exercise by working out with the Word of God, the Bible, is the only true method that has Godís seal of approval.

 For More on These Topics See Sections Alternative Medicine, The Occult Also See Sections Contemplative Prayer